MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-issue-and-settle-vendor-payments-overview.md

 The *issue and settle vendor payments* process area flow diagram covers the following steps:

 - *Start*

-- *Procure to pay* end-to-end process
+- *Source to pay* end-to-end process

-    Parallel branches to this end-to-end process are the *Design to retire* end-to-end process, the *Inventory to Deliver* end-to-end process, and the *Concept to market* end-to-end process.
+    Parallel branches to this end-to-end process are the *Design to retire* end-to-end process, *Inventory to Deliver* end-to-end process, and *Concept to market* end-to-end process.

     - *Define policies and procedures for procurement*
     - *Manage vendor relationship*